querkmachine/beeps.website/src/blog/2026-03-30-newbies-guide-form-design.md

 title: "A newbie's guide to designing good web forms: the design part"
 tags: [web development, design]
 date: 2026-03-30
+metadata:
+  description: Some wisdom on creating online forms that work well for users.
+Part 2 of 3.
 cssComponents:
   - character
   - code